 With the launch of the "E-Mail made in Germany" initiative in 2013 (in cooperation with a network also comprising Deutsche Telekom and freenet), United Internet also offers its customers high standards with regard to the security and privacy of e-mail communication.
 This includes the encrypted transmission of all e-mails on all network routes, the processing and storage of all data in Germany according to German data protection regulations and the identification of secure e-mail addresses within the e-mail applications.
 As of April 29, 2014, only SSL keys certified in Germany are used within the "E-Mail made in Germany" network and all transmission routes are fully encrypted.
 As an important enhancement of the security standard "E-Mail made in Germany", the United Internet e-mail services GMX and WEB.DE developed an encryption system based on the globally recognized "Pretty Good Privacy" (PGP) standard in 2015.
-The new e-mail services, and is compatible with all previous PGP applications.
+The new e-mail security level works on all commonly used devices, is provided free to all customers of the two mail services, and is compatible with all previous PGP applications.
 In 2016, the PGP solution of GMX and WEB.DE was also rolled out in the foreign markets of France, Spain and the UK via the international e-mail brand mail.com.